s-gbz/grilborzer.github.io/_posts/2020-02-06-the-lodge-review.md

 The successful execution of this concept is what made me gasp, fear and love The Lodge.
 We fear what we don't see and expect *something* to happen.
 We do know a lot of clichés after all.
-The movies makes sure to give us a hint of everything:
+The movie makes sure to give us a hint of everything:

 - We see the menacing glare of the religious portrait and wonder "Did the eyes just move?".
 - We move around the house and fear the pressing darkness of each corner thinking "What is going to jump on us?".
 - There's an empty room between the bedrooms -
 Do you remember how the door opened itself and you've been waiting to see "something come out of it"?
-- Finally there was a creature sneaking in the house at night.
+- Finally, there was a creature sneaking in the house at night.
 Was it Aidan?
 Was it Grace?
 Could there be a demon in the house?

 The atmosphere is drenched in questions and mystery.